Skip to main content

 To help communities prepare, EPA provides disaster debris planning resources.

-EPA’s Planning for Natural Disaster Debris guides communities to create disaster debris management plans.
+EPA’s Planning for Natural Disaster Debris guides communities to create resilient disaster debris management plans.

-The Regional Resilience Toolkit helps regions plan for disasters, such as those caused by more frequent and intense storms, by working across multiple jurisdictions and with nongovernmental partners.
+The Regional Resilience Toolkit helps regions plan for disasters, such as those caused by more frequent and intense storms.
+By working across multiple jurisdictions and with nongovernmental partners, data and lived experiences can provide a wealth of perspectives for effective planning and preparedness.

-Participating counties are regularly meeting to assess the plans and determine if anything needs to change and updating the plan accordingly.
+• Participating counties meet regularly to assess the plans and determine if anything needs to change and updating the plan accordingly.

 FEMA’s Debris Management Plan Workshop helps State, Tribal and local governments and private NGOs to take proactive approaches to managing debris removal operations.*